101 Cooking For Two

 Ground beef with meat loaf ingredients—labeled.

-1. Chop the onion.
-Add all ingredients to a large bowl, minus the ketchup, for topping in a large bowl.
+1. Mix: Chop the onion.
+Add all ingredients to a large bowl—except the ketchup for topping—and mix gently until combined.
+Don’t overmix.

 Mix the egg with the raw meatloaf.

-3. Move to a prepared pan and form into a loaf.
+2. Assemble: Move the mixture to a prepared pan and form a 1–1½ inch thick loaf.
+Spread ketchup (or your preferred topping) over the top.

 Cooked meatloaf in the pan.